ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 We log the parameters in *DEBUG* level as we don't want our logs cluttered with all functions arguments.
 Debug logging can be toggled on our systems as and when necessary. **Keep in mind that this will write all argument values into log including any PII data or secrets**.

 This basic logging decorator looks good and already does what we originally set out to achieve.
-As long as a method is decorated with `@log` decorator we will capture any exception raised within it and all arguments passed to it.
+As long as a method is decorated with `@log` decorator we will log any exception raised within it and all arguments passed to it.

-However in real projects, the `logger` can itself be abstracted away into its own class that initializes a logger based on certain configuration (such as push log to a cloud sink).
+However in a real project, the `logger` can itself be abstracted away into its own class that initializes a logger based on certain configuration (such as push log to a cloud sink).
 In this case its useless to log into console by creating our own logger in the `@log` decorator.
 We need a way to pass an existing `logger` into our decorator at runtime.
 To do this we can extend the `@log` decorator to accept `logger` as an argument.

 To mimic this scenario we will start with having a class that creates a creates logger for us.
 For now we will create the basic logger but you can imagine the class configuring the behavior of the logger as required.